 The story is nothing amazing but still better than PSO2 by far.
-Some of the story missions are long.
+Some of the story missions are long and require multiple missions to complete.
 Like that one that took me through three areas of Moatoob (Chapter 5).
 It was kinda of long but not too bad.
 If anything the Moatoob missions don’t seem as bad as I remember them.
 The missions there are still not my favorite but I think maybe I was a little too hard on the planet and its missions in the past.
 Only a little though.

 I even had the classic situation of where a group of those annoying robots that shoot missiles all shot missiles at me and all three hit me before I could even recover from the first hit.
 I was kinda annoyed but it also brought back some good memories of PSU.
 I still hate those robots after all these years.